Mike Oldfield at Tilehouse Studios in the 1980's

 Yes, there is a nice hotel called Denham Grove across the road, 200m from the studio, with a restaurant, bar, gym, tennis court and pool.
 Book in advance for the best rates.

-There are also various B&B options close in picturesque Denham Village and we have our own apartment underneath the studio.
+There are also various B&B options close by in picturesque Denham Village.

 What do we get when we hire the Studio?

 The studio comes with everything you need to make a great record: instruments, guitars, drums, cymbals, percussion, piano, microphones, amps and a sound engineer.
 You are welcome to bring any or all of your own gear.
 Tape is not included.

 Can we record to tape?

 Yes!
 Our Studer A800 tape machine is one of the best sounding tape machines ever made and we love using it to record at Tilehouse Studios.
 In our experience some instruments just don’t sound the same without tape.
 This is particularly true for drums and bass due to the way the tape interacts with the audio - i.e. tape compression.
 Tape machines are costly and time-consuming to maintain and run but the experience and quality of recording to tape is well worth the effort!
 Please bear in mind that if you usually rely on digital editing to comp vocals or correct/manipulate your recordings, then tape is probably not for you.